Create: Using the Retain Feature

 First, in cell Q26, input Forecasting Formulas.
 Then, edit the formula in P27 to be =IFERROR(EOMONTH(DATEVALUE(M23 &"-01"),1),"-").
 The following month formulas are set to use this formula and will update accordingly.

 Project a 10% increase to every value.
 First select cell P29 and input the formula =L29 * 1.10.
 Copy cell P29 to the clipboard.
 Next highlight cells P29:R152.
-Finally, right-click on the area and copy the formulas.
+Finally, right-click on the area and paste the formulas.

 Without RetainedRowColumns